justin-abgg/ABGG/README.md

 We host regular board game events, all open to the general public to join us, in a variety of venues around the state, at low, or no cost to attendees; and have a Facebook and Discord community to discuss the hobby.

 At ABGG we to love and play all sorts of board games – at our events you can expect to see latest releases, tons of modern board games, as well as older favourites.
-We welcome all gamers regardless of age, or experience.
+We welcome all gamers regardless of experience.

 # Discussion